BUFFALOLO/LibraryMgmtSystem/README.md

         2. View author details
         3. Display all authors

-**2. Class Structure:**
-Implement a class structure that represents key entities in the library management system, including:
-- Book: A class representing individual books with attributes such as title, author,  genre, publication date, and availability status.
-- User: A class to represent library users with attributes like name, library ID, and a list of borrowed book titles.
-- Author: A class representing book authors with attributes like name and biography.

-**3. Encapsulation:**
-Apply encapsulation principles by defining private attributes and using getters and setters for necessary data access.

-**4. Modules:**
-Organize your code into modules to promote code organization and maintainability.
-Create separate modules for classes, user interactions, and error handling.

-**5. Menu Actions:**
-Implement the following actions in response to menu selections using the classes you've created:
+**Database Integration with MySQL:**
+- Integrate a MySQL database into the Library Management System to store and retrieve data related to books, users, authors, and genres.
+- Design and create the necessary database tables to represent these entities.
+You will align these tables with the object-oriented structure from the previous project.
+- Establish connections between Python and the MySQL database for data manipulation, enhancing the persistence and scalability of your Library Management System.

+**Data Definition Language Scripts:**
+- Create the necessary database tables for the Library Management System.
+For instance:

+        Books Table:
+        CREATE TABLE books (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    title VARCHAR(255) NOT NULL,
+    author_id INT,
+    isbn VARCHAR(13) NOT NULL,
+    publication_date DATE,
+    availability BOOLEAN DEFAULT 1,
+    FOREIGN KEY (author_id) REFERENCES authors(id),
+        );

+        Book Operations:
-- Adding a new book with all relevant details.
+        1. Add a new book
-- Allowing users to borrow a book, marking it as "Borrowed."
-- Allowing users to return a book, marking it as "Available."
+        2. Borrow a book
+        3. Return a book
-- Searching for a book by its unique identifier (title) and displaying its details.
+        4. Search for a book
-- Displaying a list of all books with their unique identifiers.
+        5. Display all books

+        User Operations:
-- Adding a new user with user details.
+        1. Add a new user
-- Viewing user details.
-- Displaying a list of all users.
+        2. View user details
+        3. Display all users

+        Author Operations:
-- Adding a new author with author details.
+        1. Add a new author
-- Viewing author details.
-- Displaying a list of all authors.
-- Quitting the application.
+        2. View author details
+        3. Display all authors

 **6. User Interaction:**
 - Utilize the input() function within the appropriate menus to enable users to interact with the CLI and select menu options.